Jizi: Ancient Korean accounts

-Although Korean scholars became more critical of Gija's role in the eighteenth and nineteenth centuries, this account of Gija as the "bearer of civilization from China" became widely accepted, so much that by the late Joseon, the worship of Gija "had become an integral part of Korean cultural identity."
-Some Korean clans claim to be direct descendants of Gija himself.
+Although Korean scholars became more critical of Kija's role in the eighteenth and nineteenth centuries, this account of Kija as the "bearer of civilization from China" became widely accepted, so much that by the late Joseon, the worship of Kija "had become an integral part of Korean cultural identity."
+Some Korean clans claim to be direct descendants of Kija himself.

 Twentieth century accounts

 In the beginning of the twentieth century, Korean historians started to doubt the authenticity of his supposed influence.
-Shin Chaeho (1880–1936), a Korean independence nationalistic activist historian during the Japanese occupation, was the first to question the extent of Gija's contributions.
+Shin Chaeho (1880–1936), a Korean independence nationalistic activist historian during the Japanese occupation, was the first to question the extent of Kija's contributions.
 In an essay titled Doksa Sillon ("New Reading of History"; 1908), he argued that Korean history was revolved around Dangun, the legendary founder of the state of Gojoseon.
-Shin dismissed Gija's contributions due to his foreign origin.
-Shin also argued that Gija had become a vassal of the Kings of Buyeo and was only given control of a small territory.
+Shin dismissed Kija's contributions due to his foreign origin.
+Shin also argued that Kija had become a vassal of the kings of Buyeo and was only given control of a small territory.